telabotanica/moodle-block_selfenrol/README.md

-# moodle-plugin-enrol-block
+# moodle-block-selfenrol
-A simple block that show the user's enrollment status, and suggests him to (un)enroll
+A simple block that shows the user's enrollment status, and suggests him to (un)enroll (and login if needed)